cs2113-f24/cs2113-f24.github.io/j-units/other_languages.md

 intList.append(4)
 ```

 Above, we can just call the `append()` method to add 4 to the intList in python.
-However, if we tried to mimic the code above in Java, it would look like:
+However, if we tried to mimic the code above in Java, it could look like:

 ```java
 int[] array = {1, 2, 3};